robb-j/puggle/README.md

 # Make an empty package.json
 npm init

-# Add puggle as a dependency
+# Add puggle as a global dependency
-npm i puggle
+npm i -g puggle

 # 1. Edit your preset in index.js
 # 2. Set your package name to something
-#   - Presets must start with puggle-preset-
+#   - Presets must start with puggle-preset
 #   - Preferably user namespaced, e.g. @robb_j/puggle-preset-test
+#   - See "Publishing presets" below for more info

 # To test locally, link the module
 npm link